Sh0utey/myLearningsProjects/README.md

 - writingAnimation : writing and erasing simulation of a text.
 - passwordGenerator : a simple application that generates password after choosing between many options like length, uppercase, lowercase, number and symbol.
 - formChecker : a simple form that verify what the user is currently typing
-- pong-game : a game with 2 players, 2 rackets and 1 ball.
+- pong-game : a game with 2 players, 2 rackets and 1 ball (not finished yet : how the ball moves !?)
+- tic-tac-toe : a tic-tac-toe game with 2 players (not finished yet : have to disable click when 1 player wins)